agermanidis/SnapchatBot/README.md

-# SnapchatAgent: Building intelligent agents that live on Snapchat
+# SnapchatAgent: Building bots that live on Snapchat

 Introducing SnapchatAgent, an easy way to program Snapchat accounts to do anything you want.
-SnapchatAgent can be used to easily create image-based notification services, chatbots, search interfaces, generally any kind of intelligent agent that uses picture messages as its interaction mode.
+SnapchatAgent can be used to easily create image-based notification services, chatbots, search interfaces, generally any kind of bot that uses picture messages as its interaction mode.

 Uses the Snapchat API as disclosed by [GibSec](http://gibsonsec.org/snapchat/fulldisclosure/).